jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 * _Programs are meant to be read by humans and only incidentally for computers to execute._ ― Donald Knuth

 Programming languages are bound by their grammar rules that document their syntax and structure.
-If you already feel confident about Programming Language Grammers, then skim this blog or skip it completely.
+If you already feel confident about Programming Language Grammars, then skim this blog or skip it completely.

 __Here's a summary of the DSL concepts presented here:__
 * __Natural Languages and Programming Languages are both described with grammars.__